Best Fish for a 55-Gallon Tank

 - Gourami: A pair of gouramis are a beautiful addition to a 55-gallon tank, and many species grow to around 6-inches in length.
 But be aware that they can be aggressive toward each other, so be sure there are hiding spots that a harassed fish can escape into.
 Usually, they are slow-moving, docile fish that will spend most of their time floating around plants and other structures in your tank.
 Also consider the Dwarf Gourami, a pretty fish that doesn’t grow nearly as large as most gourami species.

 - Angelfish: One of the most popular tropical fish for sure, but shouldn’t be kept in a tank smaller than 55 gallons.
 They’ll grow about a foot tall, so keep your tank décor under control so they don’t tear their flowing fins.
 Angels are really mid-to-upper level fish, as they’ll spend a great deal of time near the surface as well.
 Take some time to research freshwater angelfish care before you stock them, as they have some unique care requirements.

 - Neons and other tetras: If you keep either of the fish listed above you don’t want neons in your tank, unless you are planning to serve an expensive lunch.
 But if you keep your tank stock down to medium-sized fish you can have a big school of neons.
 These guys are only about an inch long, so you can stock twenty of them or more, as long as you aren’t overstocking the rest of your tank.
 Along with some natural vegetation, a big school of neons really makes a tank pop.
-There are lots of other pretty tetra species out there, some of my favorite being black skirts, cardinals, black neons and bleeding hearts.
+There are lots of other pretty tetra species out there as well.
+Some of my favorite being black skirts, cardinals, black neons and bleeding hearts.
 Most grow larger than neons, and may be more appropriate with larger fish.